open/close all folders

 A Quirkless vigilante who goes on the prowl for criminals at night.

 - '90s Anti-Hero: Fashioned after them, and his overall attitude certainly has brings this to mind.

 - Arrives to save Kouichi and Pop Step from a couple of thugs.

 - Does it again, saving Kouichi from Stendhal (a.k.a.
 Stain).

 - Badass Normal: Apparently has no Quirks, but comes crashing down from a height that should've hurt him and fights with, well, knuckle dusters.
 He's also strong enough to send a punk flying into a wall.

 - Even when the punks are later juiced up on on Quirk-enhancing drug, he still manages to knock one out via a brick.

-- Heck the guy actually manages to go toe-to-toe with Eraserhead, a pro hero.
+- Heck the guy actually manages to go toe-to-toe with Eraserhead, a pro hero, as well as Stain.